Louisiana Culture Care Fund

 The LEH is offering general operating support grants for nonprofit humanities-based organizations in Louisiana impacted by the COVID-19 pandemic.

 Awards are designated for operational expenses, including but not limited to staff retention (payroll and benefits), rent, mortgage, insurance, and utilities.
-Applications are open now and will run through July 9, 2021, or until funds are expended.
-Applications will be reviewed on a rolling basis, and applicants will receive notification of award or rejection within thirty days of submission.

 The LEH especially encourages applications from minority-serving institutions and organizations as well as from rural and underserved areas of the state, but applications are welcome regardless of an organization’s size, audience, or location.
 No cost share is required for Louisiana Culture Care Fund grants.

 Awards range from $3,000–$20,000 and are based on the pre-2020 (pre-COVID-19) annual operating budget of the applicant organization: